golddranks/ganbare/README.md

 # Debugging settings (ignore if you're not a developer)
 GANBARE_LOG Log level.
 Syntax example: ganbare=debug,ganbare_backend=debug.
 Defaults to debug in debug builds and info in release builds.
+LOG_COOKIES Whether to log request cookies as part of the access log.
+Defaults to to true in debug builds, false in release builds.
 GANBARE_PERF_TRACE prints timings of various operations into debug log.
 Defaults to to true in debug builds, false in release builds.
 GANBARE_ENABLE_SOURCE_MAPS Whether it allows to see files in /src using HTTP.
 Defaults to true in debug builds and false in release builds.
 GANBARE_PARANOID Defaults to true.
 When on, HTTPS is required.
 Cookies are sent with "Secure" flag.
 Strictens the anti-CSRF measures.
 (Checks Origin & Referer of all mutating HTTP METHODS, and prevents even non-mutating requests to the HTTP API) Enforces ContentSecurityPolicy as an anti-XSS measure.